algorandfoundation/docs/docs/features/asc1/sdks.md

 Delegated transactions are special transactions where the `sender` also signs the logic and the transaction is then signed with the [logic signature](./modes.md#logic-signature).
 In all other aspects, the transaction functions as any other transaction.
 See [Transaction](../transactions/index.md) documentation for details on setting up a payment transaction.

 Delegated Logic Signatures require that the logic signature be signed from a specific account or a multi-signature account.
-The TEAL program is first loaded, then a Logic Signature is created and then the Logic Signature is signed by a specific account or multi-signaure account.
+The TEAL program is first loaded, then a Logic Signature is created and then the Logic Signature is signed by a specific account or multi-signature account.
 The transaction is created as normal.
 The transaction is then signed with the Logic Signature.
 From an SDK standpoint, the following process should be used.

 * Load the Program Bytes into the SDK.
 * Create a Logic Signature based on the program.